datanav/docs/best-practice.rst

 In many cases however, it does make sense to merge the data, such as person data as shown earlier, which was merged on SSN, email etc.

 7. Some data may need to be processed before being added to a global dataset.
 This involves e.g. selecting what we use as ID, converting data type, change property names etc.
-8. When the global datasets are set up, the data can either be re-used as is, or undergo further transformations.
-This might encompass filtering specific data and joining with other datasets etc. to enhance quality and usefulness.
+8. When the global datasets are set up, the data can either be re-used as is or undergo further transformations.
+This might encompass filtering specific data and joining with other datasets to enhance quality and usefulness.
-9. Based on the target systems and your requirements, adapting data to target systems is done as late as possible in the data flow and as close to target as possible (late binding.)
+9. Based on the target systems and your requirements, adapting data to target systems is done as late as possible in the data flow and as close to target as possible (late binding).

 Let’s start with simplified example to demonstrate.
-Below we have four datasets from two different sources; **"crm"** and **"erp"**:
+Below you can see the names four datasets from two different sources; **"crm"** and **"erp"**:

 erp-person